Trevor Ariza: Sacramento Kings (2019–2020)

 On July 7, 2019, Ariza inked a two-year deal worth $25 million with the Sacramento Kings.
-On January 6, 2020, Ariza scored a season-high 18 points and grabbed 6 rebounds in a 111-99 win over the Golden State Warriors.
+On January 6, 2020, Ariza scored a season-high 18 points and grabbed 6 rebounds in a 111–99 win over the Golden State Warriors.

 Portland Trail Blazers (2020)

 On January 20, 2020, Ariza was traded to the Portland Trail Blazers along with Wenyen Gabriel and Caleb Swanigan in exchange for future teammate Kent Bazemore, Anthony Tolliver, and two future second-round draft picks.

-On June 22, 2020, Ariza announced he would not be returning to the NBA season's restart in Orlando.
+On June 22, 2020, during the COVID-19 pandemic, Ariza announced he would not be returning to the NBA season's restart in Orlando.
 Instead, he committed to a one-month visitation window with his young son, sources told ESPN.

-On November 22, 2020, Ariza, the draft rights to Isaiah Stewart, and a conditional future first round pick were traded to the Houston Rockets in exchange for Robert Covington.
+On November 22, 2020, Ariza, the draft rights to Isaiah Stewart, and a conditional future first-round pick were traded to the Houston Rockets in exchange for Robert Covington.
 On November 24, Ariza and Stewart were traded to the Detroit Pistons in exchange for Christian Wood, as part of a sign-and-trade deal.
 On November 27, Ariza, Justin Jackson, a 2023 second-round pick (from either Dallas or Miami), and a 2026 second-round pick were traded to the Oklahoma City Thunder in a three-team trade involving the Detroit Pistons.
 Ariza never reported to the Thunder or appeared in any games for them during his stint, as he was away from the team due to family matters.

 Miami Heat (2021)

 On March 17, 2021, Ariza was traded to his hometown team the Miami Heat in exchange for center Meyers Leonard and a future second round draft pick.
-It was the ninth time that he had been traded in his career, the most in NBA history.
+It was the ninth time that he had been traded in his career, the most in NBA history (he was traded a total of 11 times across his career).
 He played 30 games and started 27 of them, averaging 9.4 points, 1.8 assists, and 4.8 rebounds.